open-telemetry/semantic-conventions/docs/attributes-registry/telemetry.md

 **[1] `telemetry.distro.name`:** Official auto instrumentation agents and distributions SHOULD set the `telemetry.distro.name` attribute to a string starting with `opentelemetry-`, e.g. `opentelemetry-java-instrumentation`.

-**[2] `telemetry.sdk.component.id`:** The SDK MAY allow users to provide an id for the component instances.
-If no id is provided by the user, the SDK SHOULD automatically assign an id.
-Because this attribute is used in metrics, the SDK MUST ensure a low cardinality in that case.
+**[2] `telemetry.sdk.component.id`:** The SDK components MAY allow users to provide an id for the component instances.
+If no id is provided by the user, the components SHOULD automatically assign an id.
+Because this attribute is used in metrics, the component implementation MUST ensure a low cardinality in that case.
 E.g. it MUST NOT use a UUID.
 It instead MAY do that by using the following pattern as value: `<telemetry.sdk.processor/exporter.type>-<instance-counter>`:
-Hereby, `<instance-counter>` is a monotonically increasing counter (starting with `0`), which is incremented every time an instance of the given component type is created.
+Hereby, `<instance-counter>` is a monotonically increasing counter (starting with `0`), which is incremented every time an instance of the given component type is started.
 For example, the first Batch Span Processor will have `batch-span-0` as `telemetry.sdk.component.id`, the second one `batch-span-1` and so one.
 These values will therefore be reused in the case of an application restart.